 The "Munich" model of galaxy formation is a semi-analytic scheme for simulating the evolution of the galaxy population as a whole and has been continually developed over the last quarter century (White 1989; White & Frenk 1991; Kauffmann et al. 1993, 1999; Springel et al. 2001, 2005).
 The 2005 completion of the Millennium Simulation enabled implementation of the model on dark matter simulations of high enough resolution to detect the structures associated with the formation of individual galaxies throughout cosmologically relevant volumes.
-Updates to the baryonic physics have resulted in a series of publicly released galaxy/halo/subhalo catalogues that have been widely used by the community (Croton et al. 2006; De Lucia & Blaizot 2007; Bertone et al. 2007; Guo et al. 2011, 2013; Henriques et al. 2015, 2020).1 The model of the current paper is a variant of the Henriques et al. (2020) model (H20 hereafter), which uses the particle data of the underlying dark-matter-only (DMO)
+Updates to the baryonic physics have resulted in a series of publicly released galaxy/halo/subhalo catalogues that have been widely used by the community (Croton et al. 2006; De Lucia & Blaizot 2007; Bertone et al. 2007; Guo et al. 2011, 2013; Henriques et al. 2015).1 The model of the current paper updates that of Henriques et al. (2015), aiming at better representation of the observed build-up over time and of the present star formation activity of the low-mass galaxy population (8.0 $\leq \log M/M{\odot} \leq 9.5$).
+Guo et al. (2011) itself updated earlier treatments of supernova feedback and of galaxy mergers in order to agree better with observations of dwarf and satellite galaxies.
+It also introduced detailed tracking of the angular momentum of different galaxy components so that the size evolution of discs and bulges could be followed.
+Finally, Guo et al. (2013) implemented the procedure of Angulo & White (2010) so that the Millennium Simulation could be used to model evolution in cosmologies other than its native WMAP1 cosmology.